 The First Lady emphasized the need to scale up digital access and inclusion by adopting regional and global best practices to ensure young people with disabilities are not left behind in contributing to Kenya’s development.

-She expressed concern that digital services and products that fully cater for the needs of persons with disabilities including the blind and visually impaired were still lacking in many areas.
+She expressed concern that digital services and products that fully cater for the needs of persons with disabilities including the visually impaired were still lacking in many areas.

 “This is a concern for many other African countries because the dialogue around digital inclusion is only just emerging,” she said.

 The First Lady commended the country’s Ministry of ICT, Innovation and Youth Affairs for its recent launch of a new inclusive National Information, Communication and Technology Policy that prioritizes access and inclusion of technology for persons with disabilities.